This group is open to all SCV-CAMFT members who identify as LGBTQIA+.

-This is a support group for therapists who are 55+ who are retired, are thinking about retiring, or contemplating a mid-life transition.
+This is a peer support group for therapists who are 55+.
 The mission of this support group is to provide an opportunity for personal and/or professional growth in our later years.
+It is open to anyone who is:

-This group is for licensed and retired chapter members who want to:
+This group is for chapter members who want to:

 Liliana Ramos, LMFT enjoys working with adults, couples, and children.
 She works with trauma, anxiety, and relationships and is certified in trauma, Developmental Model Level 2, and Gottman Level 2, as well as sexual issues that may appear to be a challenge.
 She uses a combination of play therapy and CBT with children.
 Liliana has been successful in assisting clients with their struggles.
 As a military veteran and immigrant, she has insight into the complexities of their experiences.